Perth (film)

-Perth: The Geylang Massacre is a 2004 Singaporean drama film written and directed by Djinn (the pseudonym of Ong Lay Jinn).
+Perth: The Geylang Massacre, also known as Perth: The Dream of a Simple Man or simply Perth, is a 2004 Singaporean crime drama film written and directed by Djinn (the pseudonym of Ong Lay Jinn).
 It stars Lim Kay Tong as Harry Lee, a part-time security guard and taxicab driver in Singapore.
 He is a self-described "simple man" whose life becomes complicated when he finds work as a driver for an escort service.
 Its title refers to the Australian city, which is where he dreams of retiring and considers a paradise.